AzureAD/azure-activedirectory-library-for-python/README.md

 All code is licensed under the MIT license and we triage actively on GitHub.
 We enthusiastically welcome contributions and feedback.
 You can clone the repo and start contributing now.

+## We Value and Adhere to the Microsoft Open Source Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Quick Start

 ### Installation